dotwebstack/dotwebstack-framework/docs/SHACL-validation.md

     * Elmo:sequentialFlow
       * Elmo:ValidationStep
         * Elmo:conformsTo
-           * Named graph with SHACl constraints
+           * Named graph with SHACL constraints

-The SHACL constraints should be available to DWS' in-memory RDF repository so the files should be in the config/model directory.
+The files containing SHACL constraints should be in the config/model directory as they must be available in DWS' in-memory RDF repository